 2. Personalisation for Adults and Carers

-Personalisation is often associated with direct payments (see Direct Payments) and personal budgets (see Personal Budgets).
+Personalisation is often associated with direct payments (see Direct Payments chapter) and personal budgets (see Personal Budgets chapter).
 These resources enable adults to choose the services they receive, rather than the previous approach of people having to adapt to available services.

 It also includes the provision of improved information and advice on care and support for adults and carers, investment in services to prevent, reduce or delay people’s need for care and support and the promotion of independence and self-reliance among individuals, carers and communities.

 The aim of the personalisation agenda is to improve the lives of adults and their carers.
 The challenge is to ensure that all people – including those with dementia and mental health problems who lack capacity for example – also fully benefit.